Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Post-consolidation Entanglement Structure

-and three-part simultaneous separability exists for $Y' \geq 0$.
-In contrast, if $Y' < 0$ the partitions are not simultaneously separable.
-This can be physically interpreted as the identification and preservation of core-halo separability (as opposed to tracing of the core) limiting the structure that can be identified as Gaussian noise in the internal halo-halo system.
-If the individual separability calculations of Eqns.~\eqref{eq:core-halosep} and~\eqref{eq:halo-halosep} are satisfied, $Y$, $Y_h$, $\delta$ are PSD matrices.
-Upon simplification, a necessary and sufficient condition for simultaneous separability is the identification of Gaussian noise such that,
+If the individual separability calculations are satisfied, $Y$, $Y_h$, and $\delta$ are PSD matrices.
+Upon simplification, a necessary and sufficient condition for the three-part simultaneous separability in Eq.~\eqref{eq:sigprime3} becomes the identification of classical correlations such that,

-Replacing halo contributions of the Gaussian noise identified in the core-halo partition with that compatible with halo$_A$-halo$_B$ separability must be a valid description of classical Gaussian noise.
-With this inequality, it is clear how constraints associated with separability observations propagate to subsequent subsystem evaluations of separability.
-Simultaneous separability may also be addressed through analysis of $\sigma_h$ alone, as its noise contributions will always be a PSD addition to $Y$.
+Replacing halo contributions identified in the core-halo partition, $\delta$ in Eq.~\eqref{eq:core-halosep}, with that compatible with halo$_A$-halo$_B$ separability, $Y_h$ in Eq.~\eqref{eq:halo-halosep}, must result in a valid classical correlation matrix.
+In contrast, if $Y' < 0$, as is presently observed, the partitions are not simultaneously separable.

-Focusing next on the structure of the core, the additivity of the negativity among the $(1 \times 1)_{\rm mixed}$ mode pairs (as described in Eq.~\eqref{eq:negativityadditivity}) suggests that these core pairs are fully separable from each other.
+Focusing next on the structure of the core, the additivity of the negativity among the $(1 \times 1)_{\rm mixed}$ mode pairs as expressed in Eq.~\eqref{eq:negativityadditivity} suggests that these core pairs are all separable from each other.
 Furthermore, upon tracing, all bipartitions of $k$-pairs by $\ell$-pairs for $k+\ell \leq n_c$ are identified to be separable.
-The remaining question is whether these core pair separability observations are simultaneously compatible with the core-halo separability, i.e., whether the transformed CM can be decomposed as
+The remaining question is whether these core-pair separability observations are simultaneously compatible with the core-halo separability, i.e., whether the transformed CM can be decomposed as